pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

     EOF
     ```

     Update your host if using a different resource name or namespace.
-This examples uses `backend-mongodb.mongodb.svc.cluster.local`.
+This example uses `backend-mongodb.mongodb.svc.cluster.local`.

 6. Create the pod.